-The exact weightages of Evaluation Components shall be clearly specified in the concerned PRC and respective Course Plan.
+The exact weightages of Evaluation Components shall be clearly specified in the respective Course Plan.

-Normally, for Practice/Skill based Courses, without a defined credit structure (L-T-P) [NTCC], but with assigned Credits (as defined in Clause 5.2 of the Academic Regulations), the method of evaluation shall be based only on Continuous Assessments.
+Normally, for Practice/Skill based Courses, without a defined credit structure (L-T-P) [NTCC], but with assigned Credits (as defined in Clause 5.2 the Academic Regulations), the method of evaluation shall be based only on Continuous Assessments.
 The various components of Continuous Assessments, the distribution of weightage among such components, and the method of evaluation/assessment, shall be as decided and indicated in the Course Plan/PRC.
 The same shall be approved by the respective DAC.

-13.1 Minimum Performance Criteria:
+12.6 Minimum Performance Criteria:

-13.1.1 Theory only Course and Lab/Practice Embedded Theory Course
+12.6.1 Theory only Course and Lab/Practice Embedded Theory Course